chasemccoy/cosmic-owl-style-guide/README.md

 * Variables should be written in camel case, with the first letter always being lowercase.
 * The pointer operator should always be placed immediately before the variable name.
 * Always use descriptive variable names, even if that means the name is unusually long.
+* `NSInteger` and `NSUInteger` should be used instead of `int`, `long`, etc.
+* All Apple types should be used over primitive ones.
+For example, if you are working with time intervals, use `NSTimeInterval` instead of `double` even though it is synonymous.

 ## Properties
 * Properties should be accessed using `self.propertyName`, not `_propertyName`.
 The only exception is inside an initializer method.